Dynamic mass generation and topological order in overscreened Kondo lattices: Results

-Figures \ref{fig2}(a,b) show the spectral functions of spinons and holons, respectively along a cut in the reciprocal space [Fig.~\ref{fig2}(c)].
-The spectral weight of Abrikosov fermions qualitatively resembles that of a noninteracting fermion: gapless at $\mathrm{K}$ and $\mathrm{K}'$ with opposite phase windings shown in Fig.\,\ref{fig2}(c).
-Furthermore, its bandwidth is resonantly amplified, similar to that of Schwinger bosons~\cite{Ge22}.
+Figures \ref{fig2}(a)(b) show the spectral functions of spinons and holons, respectively.
+At a first glance, the spectral function of Abrikosov fermions resembles that of a noninteracting fermion: gapless at $\mathrm{K}$ and $\mathrm{K}'$ with opposite phase windings shown in Fig.\,\ref{fig2}(c).
+Furthermore, its bandwidth is resonantly amplified, similar to the case of Schwinger bosons~\cite{Ge22}.

 However, there is a crucial difference, namely the strong incoherent contribution inside the light cones.
-In fact, this interaction-driven fixed point exhibits a 2+1D criticality, which leads to power-law spectrum at low frequencies.
+In fact, this interaction-driven fixed point exhibits a 2+1D criticality, which leads to various power-law spectra at low frequencies.
 We find that Green's functions are in good agreement with the conformally invariant ansatzes

-where ${\cal P}_b=\frac{1}{2}(1+\sigma^x)$ is a projector to the molecular bonding state between A and B sublattices.
-This is consistent with the observation that only uniform (rather than staggered) channel susceptibility diverges at low $T$.
-So, the low energy spinor for the holon is $\phi \equiv \mathcal{P}_b B$.
+where $\alpha_{b,f}$ are constants, and ${\cal P}_b=\frac{1}{2}(\mathbb{1}+\sigma^x)$ is a projector to the symmetric bonding state between the two sublattice sites.
+This projection is reflected in the observation that only uniform (rather than sublattice-staggered) channel susceptibility \cite{Ge22} can diverge at low temperature.
+Therefore, the low energy spinor for the holon is $\phi \equiv \mathcal{P}_b B$.

-We have used scaling analysis \cite{SM} to extract critical exponents $\Delta_f$ and $\Delta_b$ as shown in Fig.\,\ref{fig2}(d).
-To summarize, the ground state of the model is governed by a conformally invariant fixed point ${\cal L}_*$ which preserves the channel symmetry.
-This is true for any $J_K$, in marked contrast to mean-field theory and single-site DMFT.
-Symmetry breaking can be induced, but does not happen spontaneously here, as was the case in \cite{Ge22}.
+It is important to note that the conformal invariance of Eqs.\,\eqref{eq:Gb}, including their Lorentz symmetry, was absent at the UV and is an emergent property of the IR fixed point.
+We should also note that such a fixed point cannot be accessed via local approximations, like DMFT or any of its extensions.

+Our numerical scaling analysis (Appendix \ref{ss:app:scaling}) gives the critical exponents $\Delta_f$ and $\Delta_b$ as shown in Fig.\,\ref{fig2}(d).
+In particular, $\lim_{\gamma\to0}\Delta_b=0$, corresponding to a constant hybridization in the perfect screening case at $K=1$ (see also Appendix \ref{ss:app:1dCFT}).
+These exponents are governed by the conformally invariant fixed point.